ginathegenius/aws-cda-study-guide/README.md

 #### Visibility timeout

 When a consumer receives and processes a message from the queue, the message remains in the queue.
 SQS does not automatically delete the message.
 When the message is received, it remains in the queue.
-To prevent other consumers from processing the message again, Amazon SQS set a visibility timeout, a period of time that prevents other consumers from receiving and processing the message.
+To prevent other consumers from processing the message again, Amazon SQS set a visibility timeout, a period of time that prevents other consumers from receiving and processing the message **after it has been consumed**.
 The default is 30 seconds, min is 0 sec and max is 12 hr.

 #### Delay Queues
 - Postpone the delivery of new messages to a queue for a number of seconds